 It’s a bummer to think that Alec Baldwin will win for his (only faintly amusing, much less bruising) impression of Donald Trump when Tituss Burgess continues to play the bridesmaid in this category: The latter’s performance is a far more effective form of resistance to the president’s callous narcissism, a portrait of black, femme, queer resilience tied with a banana yellow, Beyoncé-inspired, endlessly quotable bow.
 And while I don’t really think he has a shot against Baldwin, defending champ Louie Anderson deserves a mention here for his loving, surprisingly delicate performance as Christine Baskets.
 Who knows?
 Stranger things have happened.

-Alec Baldwin, Saturday Night Live (NBC)
+Will win: Alec Baldwin, Saturday Night Live (NBC)

 Should win: Tituss Burgess, Unbreakable Kimmy Schmidt (Netflix)